 Regular, scheduled patient visits specifically for "chronic pain management" ensure that assessment, treatment, and monitoring of patients undergoing opioid treatment are planned for and addressed, rather than incidental to other medical needs that arise.
-For patients on opioid treatment for chronic pain, a visit every 90 days is now required under the July 2017 Vermont rules.
-(Appendix A)

-The definition of opioid under these rules includes tramadol.
 With the focus of the visit on pain management, provider and patient can be assured of having the time needed for a conversation about the current effectiveness of treatment and the need for any changes.
 A benefit of this strategy can be fewer unexpected calls or provider interruptions because there will always be a "next scheduled visit" for this purpose.
+The frequency of visits may range from monthly to semi-annually, with adjustments made for individual patients at the discretion of the provider.